Kandy: Government

 Kandy is a charter city, with a Mayor Council form of government.
 The Mayor of Kandy and the councillors are elected through local government elections held once in five years.
 The Head of administration is the Municipal Commissioner, who handles the day-to-day operations of the 16 departments that it is made up of.

 The Kandy Municipal Council governs the City of Kandy, it was established under the Municipalities Ordinance of 1865.
 The inaugural meeting had been held on 20 March 1866.
 The Kandy Town Hall was established in the present premises known as the Dunuwille Walawwe in 1870.

 The Government Agent of the Central Province had presided over the council until 1939 when the Mayor was elected.
 The first elected mayor was Sir Cuda Ratwatte.
 With further amendments to the ordinance in 1978, the Mayor became the Executive Head whilst the Commissioner was the Administrative head.

-Presently, the council consists of 24 members.
-The Governing Party, United National Party has 14 and the opposition 10.
+As of the 2018 election, the council consists of 41 members.
+The UNP has 19, the SLPP 16, the UPFA 3, the JVP 2, and the UPA one.
 The Council meets once a month to review the progress and decide on the implementation of its projects.
 Five standing committees of the council, namely Finance, Law, Works, Sports and Welfare Services (Pre-Schools, Library), also meet monthly to evaluate and recommend to Council relative matters for approval.

 Demographics

-Kandy is a Sinhalese majority city; there are sizable communities belonging to other ethnic groups, such as Moors and Tamils.
+Kandy is a Sinhalese majority city; there are sizeable communities belonging to other ethnic groups, such as Moors and Tamils.
 The city remains an important religious centre of the Sinhalese and a place of pilgrimage for Buddhists, namely those belonging to the Theravada school.
 The Catholic Church has a diocese headquartered in the city.